Emurgo/yoroi-frontend/docs/specs/code/TIMID44_(CLIENT_SIDE_2FA_WITH_ENCRYPTION).md

 ### Name explanation

+#### Timid

+Protocol is called so because we have the private key on the main party being kinda hidden (encrypted) by itself, and then it only can be unlocked with participation of another copy of the same key.
+So key is locked by itself, and only can be unlocked back by itself too )

 #### Single-interaction

 Because this scheme requires only a single initial **one-way** direct exchange of data in order to initiate the "binding seed" on both sides, that is then used in the non-interactive mode, where devices don't require direct data-exchange, **apart** from the "2FA"-component itself, where user enters the secret message every time they want to send a transaction (or use the private key in any other way).